Jirigesi/Jirigesi.github.io/index.md

 <br />

-My journey into the world of machine learning and AI began during my PhD studies at the **University of California, Irvine**, where I had the privilege of working under the guidance of **Prof. Iftekhar Ahmed**.
-My research was dedicated to applying machine learning algorithms to comprehend programming languages, which paved the way for developing tools that assist developers in creating superior software systems more efficiently.
-Before joining UC Irvine, he was a Machine Learning Engineer at Ford, USA.
+My journey into machine learning and AI began during my PhD at the **University of California, Irvine**, under **Prof. Iftekhar Ahmed**.
+My research focused on applying machine learning algorithms to understand programming languages, leading to tools that help developers create better software more efficiently.
+Before UC Irvine, I was a Machine Learning Engineer at Ford, USA.

 <br />